Nsikanekpo/scrape_ops/chocolatescraper/README.md

 1. Scrapes product name, price (converted from GBP to USD), and URL from each product listing.
 2. Handles pagination until all product pages are visited.
-3. Stores results in PostgreSQL via the `SavingToPostgresPipeline`.
+3. Uses `SavingToPostgresPipeline` to store results in PostgreSQL.
+4. Uses the ScrapeOps proxy service via `.env` API key for request routing.
+5. Randomizes user-agents for each request.
-4. Optionally exports data to CSV or JSON if specified in the command.
+6. Optionally exports data to CSV or JSON if specified in the command.

 Example output item (before DB storage):